Shyam-Chen/Micro-Fullstack/README.md

 - Build applications with the best back-end frameworks, such as Koa, Express, Nest and Fastify
 - Use a effective and pragmatic test-driven development approach with Jest
 - Containerize microservice-based applications with Docker and Docker Compose
-- Deploy, serve, and scale applications with the Knative Serving module on Minishift
+- Deploy, serve, and scale applications with the Knative Serving module

 ## Micro Frontends